ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_6_usb_keyboard.md

 Code for work with EHCI in sunxi hal for me is quite complicated, and is not reach enumeration.
 So I tryed to find simple opensource implementation.

-RTT support use of external packages https://packages.rt-thread.org/en/index.html for USB stack offers CherryUSB and TinyUSB packages.
+RTT support use of external packages https://packages.rt-thread.org/en/index.html for USB stack offers CherryUSB and TinyUSB packages.<br>

-This packages downloads from differen repositories to folder rt-thread\bsp\allwinner\d1s_d1h\packages.
+This packages downloads from differen repositories to folder rt-thread/bsp/allwinner/d1s_d1h/packages.
 I created forks of this packages:
 * https://github.com/ylyamin/CherryUSB_fork
 * https://github.com/ylyamin/tinyusb_fork